 The BHA Inspections Department schedules all inspections.
 The Inspections Department will inform the Owner and the Participant of the date of the inspection in writing.
 The Inspections Department will ask the Participant to contact the Inspections Department to make other arrangements if the Apartment cannot be inspected at the assigned time.

-The Inspections Department will notify the Family of the appointment in writing and mail a copy of the inspection report to the Owner on the first business day after the inspection.
-A copy of the inspection report will be provided to the Family.
+The Inspections Department will mail a copy of the inspection report to the Owner on the first business day after the inspection.
+A copy of the inspection report will be provided to the Family if the report cites tenant caused violations, otherwise a copy is available upon request